-Thad Roberts is a theoretical physicist, a philosopher of physics, the scientific mind behind quantum space theory, and the inspiration behind the New York Times best seller Sex on the Moon: The Amazing Story Behind the Most Audacious Heist in History, which is being adapted into a feature film by Sony Pictures.
+Thad Roberts is a theoretical physicist, a philosopher of physics, the scientific mind behind quantum space theory, and the inspiration behind the New York Times best seller Sex on the Moon: The Amazing Story Behind the Most Audacious Heist in History.

 Thad enjoys exploring unfamiliar realms and seeking out new experiences in an attempt to absorb new perspectives and to expand his own horizons.
 He has been dropped down a mine shaft in Peru, discovered a Tyrannosaurid tooth in the Utah deserts, skindived off the shores of Hawaii, mined for rare gem stones, flown zero gravity trajectories in small planes, experienced extreme isolation, and explored the remains of a sunken ship.

 When he was 22, Thad was hired on as a co-op at NASA’s Johnson Space Center in Houston, Texas.
 He started out as an Astrophysicist, moved to Geo-astrophysicst, and then eventually became a Flight Lead in the Neutral Buoyancy Laboratory where he SCUBA dived with the astronauts, helped train them for their EVAs (space walks), and participated in underwater studies of the International Space Station mock-ups.

 At age 25 Thad fell in love with a brilliant and beautiful Biology intern at NASA.
 Wanting to give her the moon (literally), Thad masterminded the infamous moon rock caper and made off with lunar samples.
 33 years to the day after Neil Armstrong first picked up a piece of the moon, Thad sold some of those pieces and landed in the middle of a government sting.